 Scott Gustafson manages what’s basically a frontal view as well as scenery which alerts us to the terrifying height.
 This picture reminds me of illustrations from my version of Enid Blyton’s Magic Faraway Tree series, which was undoubtedly influenced by Jack and the Beanstalk.

 This is by Colin Stimpson from his adaptation Jack and the BAKEDbean Stalk (2012).
 Stimpson has chosen a low angle to emphasise the enormity of the stalk.
 The beanstalk itself is anthropomorphised — look at how its tendrils clutch the cans as if held in human hands.
 These tendrils might just as easily catch Jack.

 Artist Nick Ainsworth makes full use of an off-page lighting source to heighten the mood.
 He has played with scale — without the houses below, this enormous beanstalk might look instead like a large tree, or even like a close up of a fairly small one.
 The composition is nicely balanced with the addition of Jack and his mule in the foreground, who are presumably about to step off a cutbank, or head down into a valley.
 By positioning the house inside a valley we see a heightened altitudinal juxtaposition: home and Giant-land as opposites.

-Most illustrators ignore a detail in the original, that the top of the beanstalk is supposed to appear as a desert.
+Most illustrators ignore a detail in an early version of the tale, that the top of the beanstalk is supposed to appear as a desert.